timtylin/ScholarlyMarkdown-website/Scholarly-Markdown-Guide.md

 with the author field being the only one that accepts a list as input.

-### Abstracts
+### Abstracts {#special-abstract}

-An abstract can be included as as metadata in your ScholarlyMarkdown file.
+An abstract can be included as metadata in a field `abstract:` in your ScholarlyMarkdown file.
 However, there is a second way to include abstracts besides the YAML format.
 Instead, you include an abstract by using a second level header 'Abstract' with a colon after it as follows:

     ## Abstract:
     This is an abstract!